IvanoBilenchi/ulib/README.md

 # uLib

-*uLib* is a modern C library featuring generic and type-safe data structures.
+*uLib* is a modern library for C applications.

 ### Documentation